In the United States of America, science and democracy were forged together from the start.

 A partnership based on shared principles

-It is not an exaggeration to say that science and democracy, when working together, have been one of the great American relationships – really one of the greatest the world has known—providing enormous rewards in health and welfare to Americans over much of our history and bearing technological fruits that have spread benefits around the world.
+It is not an exaggeration to say that science and democracy, when working together, have been one of the country's great relationships—really one of the greatest the world has known—providing enormous rewards in health and welfare to people over much of our history and bearing technological fruits that have spread benefits around the world.

 A direct result of this interplay between science and democracy has been a set of precepts that have helped our nation prosper and endure.
 Concepts like transparency of methodology; in government, that translates to transparency in the decision-making process.
 The testing and re-testing of hypotheses, rigorous examination of ideas, review and critique by technically-qualified peers, free speech and open exchange, and protection against retaliation for one’s beliefs (or findings)—these are all healthy best practices in both science and governance.